Hyperobjekt/cpal-components/README.md

 This library can be published via NPM.

 1. Increment the package version in `package.json`.
+2. Commit that change: `git add * ; git commit -a -m 'Update package version to [version]'`.
 2. Run `npm publish`.
 This builds two versions of the javascript library and the demo files.
 The libraries are pushed up to NPM's repository.
-3. Commit the publish (so you don't dirty up your next working branch). `git add * && git commit -a -m 'Publish version [version]'`.
+3. Commit the publish (so you don't dirty up your next working branch). `git add * && git commit -a -m 'Staging build'`.
 4. Update the plugin in the site where you're using it: `npm update cpal-components`.
 5. Commit that update, merge to master, and push. `git add * ; git commit -a -m 'Update cpal-components' ; git checkout master ; git merge [branchname] ; git push origin master`